LTCharlton/OEP/README.txt

 # OEP

-This was a proect to practice using Classes
+This was a project to practice using Classes